JamuLeo/TechoLeo-Travelling-Story/README.md

-Travelling Story is a web application that allows users to share and relive their travel memories.
-Users can create accounts, post travel stories, upload pictures of visited places, manage their posts, and delete stories as needed.
-It's a social space where travelers can document their adventures and inspire others!

-FEATURES ✅ User Authentication – Secure registration & login system ✅ Post Travel Stories – Share experiences with text and images ✅ Manage Stories – Edit or delete posts anytime ✅ Media Uploads – Add pictures of visited places

-SECURITY AND PRIVACY Your data is securely stored, and passwords are hashed before saving.

-MOTIVATION If you can imagine it you can create it
+# 📝 Travel Story

+A beautiful web application for travelers to share and preserve their journey memories.
+Create, manage, and relive your travel experiences through stories, photos, and locations.

+## ✨ Features

+- 📝 Create and manage travel stories with rich text and images
+- 📍 Add visited locations to your stories
+- 🗓️ Filter stories by date range
+- 🔍 Search functionality to find specific stories
+- ⭐ Favorite your most memorable trips
+- 📱 Responsive design for all devices
+- 🌓 Clean and modern UI

+## 🛠️ Tech Stack